fmanimashaun/Steghub-DevOps-training/Web_solution_with_wordpress/README.md

 ### Step 3: Enable Necessary Repositories

 To install the latest PHP version, we need to enable additional repositories, which are not enabled by default on **RHEL 9**.

+> you can see detailed decommentation from [Remi's site](https://rpms.remirepo.net/wizard/)

 #### Install the EPEL Repository